CA-APM/ca-apm-fieldpack-epa-netcheck/README.md

 # Prerequisite
 An installed and configured EPAgent.

-Find the version 9.6 to 10.x documentation on [the CA APM wiki at docops.ca.com](https://docops.ca.com/display/APMDEVOPS).
+Find the version 9.6 to 10.x documentation on [the CA APM wiki at docops.ca.com.](https://docops.ca.com)

 # Plug-in Installation and Configuration

 1. Extract the plug-in to <epa_home>/epaplugins.
 2. Configure the IntroscopeEPAgent.properties file in <*EPAgent_Home*>.
-  a.
-Add a stateful plug-in entry for NMON LogReader.
+	1. Add a stateful plug-in entry for NMON LogReader.
-  b.
-Add stateless plug-in properties.
+	1. Add stateless plug-in properties.

   For example: